JoeWoodworker

 1. Where can I find a vacuum pump?

-2. Can I use a small Gast vacuum pump with a reservoir based system?
+2. Can I use a small vacuum pump for an original EVS auto-cycling vacuum press system?

 4. Why do I need the vacuum controller, gauge, reservoirs and other parts to build the EVS system?